What to do if…

 Scope note

-This is first-step guidance for the minutes and hours after a suspected phishing login.
-If you confirm account takeover or financial/identity fraud, you may need additional help from the provider, your bank, and official reporting/support channels.
+These are first steps for the minutes and hours after a suspected phishing login.
+Later decisions may need help from the account provider, your bank, your workplace or school, or an appropriate specialist support route.

 Important note

-This is general information, not legal or professional advice.
-If you’re seeing unauthorized access or transactions, prioritize regaining account control (password reset, MFA, signing out sessions) and contacting the relevant provider/bank promptly.
+This is general information, not legal, financial, cybersecurity, or other professional advice.
+If you see unauthorized access, account changes, transactions, or identity misuse, prioritize account control and contact the relevant provider, bank, or official reporting service promptly.

 Additional Resources